-Relevant Legislation and Guidance Description Handbook of Scour and Cable Protection Methods (Deltares, 2023 ) This handbook provides detail on: Scour development and mitigation strategies; Scour protection methods; and Ecological impacts.
-Dynamics of scour pits and scour protection - Synthesis report and recommendations (Sed02).
-(HR Wallingford et al. , 2007 ).
-This report provides a synthesis of the following: Identification, collation and review of all available field evidence for scour from Round 1 wind farm projects and other relevant European marine projects; UK and European research relating to scour and scour protection for the wind farm industry; Publications and guidance relating to scour and scour protection within other marine industries, including types of scour protection and their potential impact on coastal processes and navigation; Design and installation of scour protection for Scroby Sands against the performance as recorded by previous DTI funded investigations; Design and installation of scour protection for other UK and European sites, potentially including scour in relation to cabling as well as foundations; and Gaps in the scour and scour protection knowledge base, especially on mobile sandbanks.
-General advice on assessing potential impacts of and mitigation for human activities on Marine Conservation Zone (MCZ) features, using existing regulation and legislation (JNCC and Natural England, 2011 ).
+Relevant Legislation and Guidance Description Scour protection methods;Ecological impacts.
+Dynamics of scour pits and scour protection - Synthesis report and recommendations (Sed02) (HR Wallingford et al. , 2007 13) This report provides a synthesis of the following: Identification, collation and review of all available field evidence for scour from Round 1 wind farm proposed developments and other relevant European marine proposed developments; UK and European research relating to scour and scour protection for the wind farm industry; Publications and guidance relating to scour and scour protection within other marine industries, including types of scour protection and their potential impact on coastal processes and navigation; Design and installation of scour protection for Scroby Sands against the performance as recorded by previous DTI funded investigations; Design and installation of scour protection for other UK and European sites, potentially including scour in relation to cabling as well as foundations; Gaps in the scour and scour protection knowledge base, especially on mobile sandbanks.
+General advice on assessing potential impacts of and mitigation for human activities on Marine Conservation Zone (MCZ) features, using existing regulation and legislation (JNCC and Natural England, 2011 14).
 General advice is provided on the potential impacts of eight sectors, two areas of recreational activity and two thematic areas relating to human activities in the marine environment, encompassing licensed and unlicensed activities.
 This includes cables and offshore wind activities.
 Review of environmental data associated with post- consent monitoring of licence conditions of offshore wind farms.
-MMO Project No: 1031 (Fugro- Emu, 2014 ).
-This review presents outcomes and conclusions from monitoring regimes undertaken as a result of statutory requirements imposed on developers of OWFs in UK waters through consent conditions.
-Guidelines in the use of metocean data through the lifecycle of a marine renewable development (ABPmer et al. , 2008 ).
+MMO Proposed Development No: 1031 (Fugro-Emu, 2014 15).
+This review presents outcomes and conclusions from monitoring regimes undertaken as a result of statutory requirements imposed on developers of offshore wind farms in UK waters through consent conditions.
+Guidelines in the use of metocean data through the lifecycle of a marine renewable development (ABPmer et al. , 2008 16).
 These guidelines identify and provide recommendations on the uses of metocean data through the life cycle of a marine renewable energy development.